The Kosciuszko Ride, Australia - Horse Riding Holidays and Safaris

 Settling into the morning routine, you’ll wake up, defrost with a hot drink and a cooked breakfast, prepare your lunch and get ready to ride.
 The day’s route takes you over Blackfellows Ridge, a windswept hilltop with views over both Nungar Plain (where you rode yesterday) and Boggy Plain (which you’ll explore in the coming days).

 Continuing the ascent, your agile horse will carry you up a natural staircase to a mountaintop overlooking the massive Tantangara Dam and Snowy Hydro Scheme.
 This vantage point gives you an unparalelled sense of the scope of these immense operations.
 Lunch and billy tea will be served back down on the plains at Witzes Hut.
-Kosciuszko’s tracks and huts are packed with history, and Brad knows every story there is to tell.
+Kosciuszko’s tracks and huts are packed with history, and your guides know every story there is to tell.
 You’ll no doubt hear quite a few while munching sandwiches on this holiday!
 In the afternoon, you’ll ride back to camp along Nungar Creek.

 • Day 4